tonymeehan/preq/README.md

-# Prequel
+# preq

-Prequel is a free and open community-driven reliability problem detector.
+`preq` is a free and open community-driven reliability problem detector.

-Use Prequel to:
+Use `preq` to:

 - detect the latest bugs, misconfigurations, anti-patterns, and known issues from a community of practitioners
 - provide engineers, on-call support, and SRE agents with impact and community recommended mitigations